kazzkiq/herodotus/app/assets/documentation.md

-# Welcome to Your Documentation!
+# Welcome to Herodotus!
+*Note: this is a sample documentation, feel free to edit it at will*.

 This content is located at `/assets/docs`.
 Feel free to modify it at will.

 Also, media files (like images) should be added to `/assets/media`.
 We've even created a sample for you:

-## Syntax Highlight
+### Syntax Highlight

 By default, Herodotus uses Prism.js to highlight HTML, CSS and JavaScript code.